carpentries-incubator/geospatial-python/_episodes/09-vector-open-shapefile.md

 objectives:
 - "Know the difference between point, line, and polygon vector elements."
 - "Load point, line, and polygon shapefiles with `geopandas`."
-- "Access the attributes of a spatial object with `gepandas`."
+- "Access the attributes of a spatial object with `geopandas`."
 keypoints:
 - "Shapefile metadata include geometry type, CRS, and extent."
 - "Load spatial objects into Python with the `geopandas.read_file()` method."